“If you care and support your staff properly, they can then care and support your clients properly. They can’t give what they don’t have!”

 So that even under pressure, responses remain thoughtful rather than reactive.

-Not just understanding trauma — translating it into action.
+Not just understanding trauma — but translating it into action.

 About Me